 A Gulf of Thailand island south of the capital, Koh Samui is known for beaches.
 It's small enough to circumnavigate in a couple of hours by rented motorcycle, Jeep, or car.
 Bike rentals are also available.
 Up until the 1970s few traveled here; fishing and harvesting coconuts were residents' primary occupations.
 There weren't even roads.
 Once foreign visitors discovered the place, development — including an airport — followed.
 Today the island features bustling beach towns dotted with restaurants and nightclubs.
 Active couples can take cooking classes, yoga instruction, and go scuba diving.
 While there are a few 5-star resorts beside quiet beaches, parts of Koh Samui are plagued by petty crime, always surprising among these gentle people.

 Over the centuries, diverse ethnic groups have informed the culture, architecture, and cuisine of Phuket (pronounced poo-ket), an island the size of Singapore.
 Another of Thailand's havens for beach lovers on a honeymoon or romantic getaway, it also boasts forests and renowned diving sites.
 There are some ten sandy spots for couples that range from secluded to lively.
 Alas, like many places in Thailand, Phuket is also a magnet for creepy men attracted by the country's illegal sex trade.
-You're not likely encounter them, though, at attractions that include the awesomely beautiful Phang Nga Bay and Wat Chalong temple.
-If you do want to walk on the wild side, Simon Cabaret features a stunning cast of transvestite singers and dancers.
+You're not likely to encounter them, though, at attractions that include the awesomely beautiful Phang Nga Bay and Wat Chalong temple.
+If you do want to walk on the wild side, Simon Cabaret features a stunning cast of singers and dancers.

 Chiang Mai in the north of Thailand has become the country's center of luxury accommodations.
 The poshest hotel brands in the world have outposts here in the mountainous north, a one-hour flight from Bangkok.
 Tops are the Mandarin Oriental Dhara Devi; Shangri-La Hotel, Chiang Mai; and the Four Seasons Resort Chiang Mai.
 Couples who stay in any of them are in for extreme pampering, Thai-style.
 Chiang Mai has positioned itself as a "Creative City," a location where art and design, galleries and workshops are nourished.
 Have hands-on fun at Mae Sa Valley Craft Village.
 And don't miss a trip to Doi Suthep Temple; either scale its 300 steps or board the cable tram.